marcelomijas/econometrics-cheatsheet/README.md

 | Spanish :es: | [`ADD-25.01`](https://raw.githubusercontent.com/marcelomijas/econometrics-cheatsheet/main/additional-cheatsheet/additional-cheatsheet-es.pdf) | [`ADD-25.01`](additional-cheatsheet/additional-cheatsheet-es.tex)

 Complete set (PDF and TeX, all languages): [`ZIP`](https://github.com/marcelomijas/econometrics-cheatsheet/archive/refs/heads/main.zip)

+:printer: If you want to print them two-sided, select the *Flip on Short Edge* option on your printer.

+:clipboard: You could help me by providing some information about you and your feedback with this [survey](https://docs.google.com/forms/d/1VDzvWhkDNZIzXcrtYKuVvqKctRgpo1567KIej8eP2VY/preview).

+:globe_with_meridians: Do you want to translate any of these cheat sheets to your language?
+Open an issue and I will provide instructions.

 ## Frequently Asked Questions (FAQ)